awardit/crustate/README.md

-# X is a message-based state management library
+# Crustate is a message-based state management library

 This library is based on the principles of message passing found in languages like Elm and Elixir/Erlang.
 The purpose is to be able to build modular state